EN

 Ashtanga Yoga in Chiang Mai is easily found in various schools around the city.

-Originally Ashtanga Yoga was related to the eight limbs of Yoga of the Indian Sage Pantajali, the teaching of Ashtanga Yoga are found in the famous text known as Yoga stutras, which consist of 196 sutras on yogic principles, written around 400BC and was revived around 100 years ago by the onset of Yoga spreading to the west and now the Yoga sutras are considered a valuable asset to present day yoga practitioners.
+Originally Ashtanga Yoga was related to the eight limbs of Yoga of the Indian sage Patanjali; the teachings of Ashtanga Yoga are found in the famous text known as the Yoga Sutras, which consist of 196 sutras on yogic principles, written around 400BC and revived around 100 years ago by the onset of yoga spreading to the west, and now the Yoga Sutras are considered a valuable asset to present-day yoga practitioners.

 1. Yamas

-Yamas are ethical rules in Yoga and can be considered external moral conducts.
-There are five yamas listed by Patañjali his Yogasūtra 2.30:
+Yamas are ethical rules in Yoga and can be considered external moral conduct.

 2. Niyama

-The next part of Patanjali's Yoga path is known as niyama, which includes virtuous habits, behaviors and observances which develop personal growth.
+The next part of Patanjali's yoga path is known as niyama, which includes virtuous habits, behaviours and observances which develop personal growth.

 5. Īśvarapraṇidhāna: contemplation of the Ishvara (God/Supreme Being, Brahman, True Self, Unchanging Reality)